OliverEriksso/Localstorage-TodoList/README.md

 This is a practice project To-do list!
 Here I test adding more complex features for practice!
+(OBS!
+Comments in scripts are mostly me organizing my thoughts/understanding)

 This project contains: